-- the determination of a waste disposal strategy; - the regulation of waste disposal; - the establishment, operation and control of waste disposal sites, bulk waste transfer facilities and waste disposal facilities for more than one local municipality in the district.
+- o the determination of a waste disposal strategy; - the regulation of waste disposal; - the establishment, operation and control of waste disposal sites, bulk waste transfer facilities and waste disposal facilities for more than one local municipality in the district.

-Although there is no regional solid waste site, the Municipality is in the process of seeking funds for the development of an Integrated Waste Management Plan/Strategy.
+Although there is no regional solid waste site, the Municipality has developed of an Integrated Waste Management Plan/Strategy which is covered on page 58 and also is an annexure of the IDP.
+The waste management plan was Adopted in May 2024.